agladysh/w-ai/docs/ideation/PD001-forms.md

 `[ @w-ai/plugin-ir, @w-ai/plugin-ir/generated/ir/foo.ts, foo ]`.
 Verbs are transparently disambiguated on load
 post-processing, so `verb` to `[ module, file ]` pair is unique across the file.

+NB: `module` is used to manage `package.json` list of dependencies.
+It is false for local ad-hoc code that does not create a dependency.

 Exception: `literal` verb is translated to `literal`.

 AST conventions: